mkhalid578/Muhammed-Chhun-Blog/README.md

 * This lang and library was just as important as this allowed me to create the web server which was hosted from my local machine.

 ## (require xml)
 * With the help of those libraries, it almost felt as if I was programming in pure HTML through a Racket Interface.
+This was suggested by Dr. Jay McCarthy as this is a useful tool for parsing throught HTML code and create similar code in racket.

 ##Favorite Scheme Expressions